THE PRACTICE OF SELF-ESTEEM

 “Sentence-completion work is a deceptively simple yet uniquely powerful tool for raising self-understanding, self-esteem, and personal effectiveness.
 It rests on the premise that all of us have more knowledge than we normally are aware of—more wisdom than we use, more potentials than typically show up in our behaviour.
 Sentence completion is a tool for accessing and activating these ‘hidden resources.’”

-The practice of living consciously is the first pillar of self-esteem.
+The practise of living consciously is the first pillar of self-esteem.

 Basic idea: take a sentence stem (like “Living consciously to me means…”) and create 6-10 completions of that sentence.
-Only rule is that each ending needs to create a grammatical sentence.
+The only rule is that each end needs to create a grammatical sentence.
 Write quickly, don’t stop to “think” and, say “Any ending is fine, just keep going.”